datalad-handbook/book/docs/glossary.rst

       Git concept: A concise summary of changes you should attach to a :command:`datalad save` command.
 This summary will show up in your :term:`DataLad dataset` history.

+   compute node
+      A compute node is an individual computer, part of a :term:`high-performance computing (HPC)` or :term:`high-throughput computing (HTC)` cluster.

    DataLad dataset
       A DataLad dataset is a Git repository that may or may not have a data annex that is used to manage data referenced in a dataset.
 In practice, most DataLad datasets will come with an annex.